NRCan/CanFlood/docs/source/tutorials.rst

 6.7.
 Tutorial 3: Risk (L3) SOFDA research model
 ***********************************************

 Sample inputs for the SOFDA research model are provided in the tutorials\3\ folder.
-Refer to `Appendix B <appendix_b>` for more information.
+Refer to :ref:`Appendix B <appendix_b>` for more information.

 **************************************************************
 6.8.
 Tutorial 4a: Risk (L1) with Percent Inundation (Polygons)